Can Cats Eat Spam? The Truth About This Canned Meat and Feline Health

 What is Spam?

-Spam is a popular canned precooked meat product made by Hormel Foods Corporation.
+Spam is a popular canned, precooked meat product made by Hormel Foods Corporation.
 It was first introduced in 1937 and gained widespread popularity during World War II as a convenient and inexpensive source of protein.

 Spam’s main ingredients are pork and ham.
 Varieties of Spam contain chopped pork shoulder meat with ham meat added, along with salt, water, potato starch, sugar, and sodium nitrite, which helps preserve the pink color.